 - leaking from the stomach at the operation site

-- stomach acid leaking into your esophagus, causing scarring, narrowing, or constriction (stricture)
+- stomach acid leaking into your esophagus, which causes scarring, narrowing, or constriction (stricture)

 - vitamin deficiency

 Make sure you tell your doctor about your medical history and what medications you’re taking.
 Follow all of the directions you’re given to prepare for the procedure.
 This will minimize your risks.

 There are two different ways to perform gastrectomy.
 All are performed under general anesthesia.
 This means you’ll be in a deep sleep during the operation and you won’t be able to feel any pain.

 Open surgery involves a single, large incision.
 Your surgeon will pull back skin, muscle, and tissue to access your stomach

 Laparoscopic surgery is minimally invasive surgery.
 It uses small incisions and specialized tools.
 It involves less pain and a quicker recovery time.
 It’s also known as “keyhole surgery” or laparoscopically assisted gastrectomy (LAG).